Anish-kumar7641/q42.nl/README.md

+ Logr - An amazing project
  # This is not the code behind q42.nl and q42.com anymore!

 As of september 15th 2017 Q42 has a "new & improved" website.